Sportsnet fires Jays analyst Gregg Zaun for 'inappropriate behaviour and comments'

 Zaun, 46, played 16 major league seasons, including five years in Toronto from 2004-2008.
 He captured a World Series with the Florida Marlins in 1997.

-Sportsnet said on its website that there were no allegations of physical or sexual harassment.
+Sportsnet.ca reported on its website that there were no allegations of physical or sexual assault.

 Zaun's dismissal comes at a time when allegations of sexual harassment are widespread in the film industry, politics and the newsroom with prominent figures such as producer Harvey Weinstein and Today Show host Matt Lauer among those accused.